Dianeod/docs-1/docs/wp/disaster-floods/index.md

 An ensemble learning algorithm combines multiple outputs from a wide variety of predictors to achieve improved results.
 A combination of "weak" learners are typically used with the objective to achieve a "strong" learner.
 A weak predictor is a classifier that is only slightly correlated to the true predictions, while a strong learner is highly correlated.
 One of the advantages of using ensemble methods is that overfitting is reduced by diversifying the set of predictors used and averaging the outcome, lowering the variance in the model.

-XGBoosts
+XGBoost

-XGBoosts, commended for its speed and performance, is an ensemble method built on a gradient boosting framework of decision trees.
+XGBoost, commended for its speed and performance, is an ensemble method built on a gradient boosting framework of decision trees.
 This method utilises boosting techniques by building the model sequentially, using the results from the previous step to improve the next.
 This method relies on subsequent classifiers to learn from the mistakes of the previous classifier.

 Random Forests

-This is also an ensemble method, where classifiers are trained independently using a randomized subsample of the data.
+Random Forests are an ensemble learning method, where classifiers are trained independently using a randomized subsample of the data.
 This randomness reduces overfitting, while making the model more robust than if just a single decision tree was used.
 To obtain the output of the model, the decisions of multiple trees are merged together, represented by the average.

 ![Figure 11](imgs/rand-forest.png)<br/>
 <small>_Visual Representation of a random forest <sup>[8]<sup>_</small>